Daniel J. Frey

 The neighbor next door sees you working and brings you a drink of cold water.

-That neighbor joins in, then the guy across the way brings a sandwich and helps with the picking too.
+That neighbor joins in, and then the guy across the way brings a sandwich and helps with the picking, too.

 To share in the riches.